marioizquierdo/enablePlaceholder/README.md

 EnablePlaceholder jQuery plugin
 ===============================

-This is a very simple and lightweight jQuery plugin which enables HTML5 placeholder behavior for old browsers.
+A very simple and lightweight jQuery plugin which enables HTML5 placeholder behavior for old browsers.

 There are many placeholder plugins out there, but could't find one that works with the robustness I needed.